Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Related Work

 Domain Randomization is a common approach for transferring robot controllers trained with RL in simulation to reality~\cite{reality_gap_survey}.
 The policy is trained across a diverse range of simulated environments by varying parameters that influence the environment dynamics, such as physical properties like mass and friction coefficients.
 DR ensures that the policy is exposed to a broad spectrum of variations, enhancing its ability to perform robustly when deployed in the real world.

 Several works have shown the effectiveness of DR in addressing the reality gap.
 Matas et al.~\cite{sim_to_real_deformable_objects} train a controller in simulation for solving different deformable object manipulation tasks.
 Experimental results indicate that randomizing extrinsic camera parameters aids sim-to-real transfer due to the controller's sensitivity to position changes, but excessive randomization can hinder transfer success.
 Van Baar et al.~\cite{baar_str} show that DR-trained controllers require fewer fine-tuning steps for sim-to-real transfer in a robotic Marble Maze task.
 OpenAI et al.~\cite{rubiks_cube} propose automatic domain randomization, where the environment parameters used during training are sampled from a changing distribution, rather than a fixed one. \cite{reality_gap_survey} presents a comprehensive overview of approaches leveraging DR for sim-to-real transfer.
 Common to most approaches is that the trained policies are not explicitly aware of the dynamics parameters randomized in simulation.
 Instead, Yu et al.~\cite{online_system_identification} propose conditioning the control policy on these parameters, estimated by an online system identification model.
 This model is trained in a supervised way using the ground truth parameters known in simulation and is designed to infer these parameters online at test time.
 Despite promising results in simulation, the approach is not evaluated on a physical system, leaving its effectiveness for sim-to-real transfer unverified.
-In this work, we evaluate both the classical context-agnostic DR approach and a context-aware alternative that estimates dynamic parameters through a learned context encoder, inspired by the system identification framework proposed in~\cite{online_system_identification}.
+More broadly, the privileged information available in simulation (including ground-truth dynamics parameters) can be leveraged in different ways during training.
+Beyond directly regressing these parameters, several works use privileged signals to supervise latent representations or to guide learning through teacher–student or asymmetric training schemes, where the student learns to reproduce teacher behavior or teacher features without requiring explicit parameter prediction~\cite{privileged_info1,privileged_info2}.
+Collectively, these works demonstrate that leveraging ground-truth simulator signals as supervision --- whether through direct parameter regression or through representation learning --- is beneficial for sim-to-real transfer.
+Finally, another line of research has proposed uncertainty-aware formulations of context-conditioned policies, where the latent context is represented not as a single point estimate but as a distribution or belief over possible dynamics~\cite{context_uncertainty}.
+These approaches explicitly account for uncertainty in system identification and aim to produce policies that remain robust when the context cannot be reliably inferred from limited data.